oogles/git-ds/README.md

 This will display:

 * An indication of whether or not the repository is being [watched](#automation).
 * The names of all branches for which there are saved diff files.
 Note: this may include branches that have since been deleted from the repository.
+Obsolete diff files can be removed by running the [`--clean` subcommand](#cleaning)
 * The number of saved diff files in each branch, and the modification timestamp of the most recent.

+## Cleaning

+As branches are merged/abandoned and then deleted from the repository, saved diff files from earlier states of those branches will become obsolete.
+All obsolete files can be quickly and easily removed with the `--clean` subcommand:

+    git ds --clean

+This will display a report of the obsolete branches, details of the saved diff files that exist for them, and a confirmation prompt.
+If confirmed, it will delete all reported files.

 ## Why "ds"?